Profile of RCMPA’s Patron:

 Penny’s knowledge of the Rathmines RAAF base stems from her early life living on the base when her father was CO, the history of the Catalina aircraft and her vision to create an interpretive centre continues to guide and drive the Committee.
 Penny is keen to begin formally cataloguing our extensive memorabilia collection.

 Graham’s career commenced as a Mechanical Engineer at BHP Newcastle, he has performed multiple management and engineering roles across heavy industry over 45 years - the last 30 plus years in the Aluminium Industry.
-Graham semi retired in 2015, he is a member of the Rotary Club of Toronto Sunrise and a keen caravaner.
+Graham semi retired in 2015.
 Graham’s father served with the RAAF in New Guinea during WWII.

 Graham has followed the restoration of ‘Our Girl’ and jumped at the opportunity to become part of the committee team.
-He commenced looking after our web site, became our Membership Officer and now performs the role of Secretary and Public Officer.
+He commenced looking after our web site, became our Membership Officer and now performs the role of Secretary, Treasurer and Public Officer.